confluentinc/ksql/docs/faq.rst

 Yes.
 Internally, KSQL uses standard Kafka consumers and producers.
 The procedure to securely connect KSQL to Kafka is the same as connecting any app to Kafka.

-For more information, see :ref:`ksql-security`.
+For more information, see :ref:`config-security-ssl-sasl`.

 ====================================
 Will KSQL work with Confluent Cloud?